asonnenschein/mean-cinergi/README.md

 #### Initialize Develop Environment
 Initializing the application for development **deletes all data stored in the development database** and populates the database with sample data.
+MongoDB should be running before issuing the initialization command.
 ```
 $ cd mean-cinergi
 $ node app/cli.js --init